Tamron SP – 15-30mm f2.8 Review

 Chromatic Aberrations

-This is a chromatic aberration sample taken from the very far left of the frame with a 100% crop.
+This is a chromatic aberration sample taken from the far left of the frame with a 100% crop.

 Detail With The Sony A7r With Metabones